ropod7/pyethtools/README.rst

             "from" : account,
             "to"   : contractAddress,
             "gas"  : 10**6,
-            # NB: On giving a list of parameters user will check the additional
+            # NB: On giving a list of parameters make shore that the additional
-            # sequence to give them as in contract constructor or function call
+            # sequence of list is equals to a contract constructor or function
-            # to encode equal sequence, because 'getData' is not a compiler:
+            # call arguments for the required encoding, because 'getData' is not
+            # a compiler.
+            # Example of given function "testCall(uint,uint32[],bytes10,string)":
+            "data" : ht.getData(
-            "data" : ht.getData([2**16, ['0x972', 123], "0123456789", "Hello, world!"], data=txData),
+                    [2**16, ['0x972', 123], "0123456789", "Hello, world!"],
+                    data=txData
+                    ),

-            # ht.getData returns:
+            # getData returns:
             # 0x96081302
             # 0000000000000000000000000000000000000000000000000000000000010000
             # 0000000000000000000000000000000000000000000000000000000000000080